aarneke/python_course/README.md

 The images generated from the code are in the files "Task_1_Figure.png", "Task_2_Figure.png", "Convergence_Figure.png" and "FFT_Figure.png"

-And in the results.pdf you find the short report for the assignment.
+And in the assignment_report.pdf you find the short optional report for the assignment.